 - Bridge: Em, C, G, C, D, G, Em, C, G, C, G, D, G

-Remember, listen to these songs as you’re learning and play along so you can hear where the chord changes happen.
+Remember, listen to these songs as you’re learning and play along so you can hear where the ukulele chord progressions happen.
 You can also look them up on a site like Ultimate Guitar, which shows where the chord changes occur relative to the lyrics of the song.